lemmings-io/01-twitter-example/README.md

     Run `(ns twitter-example.core)` to initialize your app's namespace in the nREPL.

-    Then run `(status-update)` in the nREPL to send a status update through your twitter account.
+    Then run `(tweet-sentence)` in the nREPL to send a status update through your twitter account.

     ![tweet via repl](doc/images/tweet-via-repl.png)
     ![twitter tweet](doc/images/twitter-tweet.png)